How schools have transitioned to a remote learning environment on the AWSUM App

 - It also meant that everyone had the most up-to-date copies of all communication

-- After a Google Classroom or Zoom class, supported documentation has been shared in the specific grade’s and they have shared the links to video calls or pre-recorded content
+- After a Google Classroom or Zoom class, supported documentation was shared for the specific grades and they had access to shared links to video calls or pre-recorded content

-- They have sent important notifications to their grades directly from their phones and could conveniently stay connected with the school’s stakeholders, from anywhere, at any time, and on any device.
+- Schools utilising the AWSUM App sent important notifications to their various grades directly from their phones and could conveniently stay connected with the school’s stakeholders, from anywhere, at any time, and on any device

-- 160-character messages do not always cut it.
+- 160-character messages don’t always cut it.
 We gave schools more flexibility with longer messages

 - When an incident (such as a health risk) occurs, fast and accurate communication helps to ensure an effective response

-- This direct line of communication lets teachers engage families at home—and gives parents a way to support what their kids are learning at school.
+- This direct line of communication lets teachers engage with families at home—and gives parents a way to support what their kids are learning at school

 We are excited about our upcoming features.
 Read more about them here.